 What is a REIT?

-REITs are kind of like stocks, but for the real estate market.
-They offer a way to put real estate investing within reach of ordinary people.
+Additionally, they offer a way to put real estate investing within reach of ordinary people.

 How does a REIT work?

 To qualify as a REIT, a company must meet certain requirements and follow certain rules.
 A REIT must generally invest at least 75% of its assets in real estate and pay out at least 90% of its taxable income annually to shareholders as dividends.
-In exchange for following those rules, REITs get special tax treatment that may allow them to pay little or no corporate income tax1 (though REIT investors still generally owe taxes on any dividends and realized gains).
+In exchange for following those rules, REITs get special tax treatment that may allow them to pay little or no corporate income tax2 (though REIT investors still generally owe taxes on any dividends and realized gains).

 Types of REITs

 Most often, when people talk about “investing in REITs,” they’re really referring investing in publicly traded REITs.
-The remainder of this article will focus specifically on the attributes of investing in publicly traded REITs.

 Potential advantages of publicly traded REITs